hausgold/billomat/doc/invoice.md

 ## Metafield

 Invoices, like all resources in the API, have a field called customfield.
-It is a metadata field that can be set and searched for without having to use the property or tags API.
+It is a metadata field that can be set and filtered for without having to use the property or tags API.

 ``` BASH
 curl -X PUT -H 'X-BillomatApiKey: <your-billomat-api-key>' -H 'Accept: application/json' -H 'Content-Type: application/json' -d '{"invoice":{"customfield":"muster"}}' https://<your-billomat-subdomain>.billomat.net/api/invoices/15829804/customfield